The Data Analysis Process

 There are many keyboard shortcuts that can be used to make organizing data less complicated as well.

 Spread sheets have features that make handling data a cinch.
 Most of the heavy lifting is conducted via formulas and functions, which are used during the summarizing phase to test a hypothesis.
-While a formula is a math expression made up of cell addresses and arithmetic operators, a function is a built-in formula that enables analysts to perform calculations using values based on a specified condition.
-Excel Easy offers high-quality examples to aid when using Microsoft Excel spread sheets.
+While a formula is a math expression made up of cell addresses and arithmetic operators, a function is a built-in formula that enables analysts to modify, summarize and validate a range of cell data that can be converted, duplicated, filtered, referenced, restored and sorted.
+Formulas use functions to perform calculations on values based on a specified relationship between values or a range of values.
+They then return values in a cell of choice, which helps create mini-datasets based the original datasets: these formulas can be copied and pasted into cells for reuse.
+Excel has a Formulas tab with built-in function features that can be readily applied by selecting Insert Function.
 Before diving into what these tools can do, it is useful to know how to reference data and duplicate formulas for other calculations.

 Functions use all values from a single column: these values are known as a range / variable and can be applied to other functions to expound upon initial calculations.
 Although using mean is most accurate, using median produces more realistic numbers.
 When using a variable / range to measure something, it turns into a metric that can be used for additional calculations.
 Metrics are aggregated values stored in cells, thus, how they are referenced is vital to the integrity of data being analyzed.
 At its initial state, all cells are relative, identified by a column and row number.
 Individual cells can be referenced by separating such cells with commas; reference cell groups by separating the first and last cells with a colon.
 Cells can be referenced absolutely (terms defined) so that the value in that cell can be used to calculate the value in another cell: such data never updates and is useful when performing multiple calculations using the same dataset.
 In cases were an absolute reference is implemented, that range of data can be duplicated for usage in another cell to perform an entirely separate calculation.
 Keep an eye on absolutely referenced cells and how they are referenced as either the column, row or both can be referenced.
 In the event of either/or, data may be updated resulting in poor analysis.